 • The internship is full-time Monday through Friday for 10 weeks, from June through August.

-• The intern will research and update resource guides on livable, inclusive communities and other topics.
+• The intern will research and update sustainable design resource guides.

 • The intern will provide communications support for the Smart Policies for a Changing Climate project, including creating case studies on resilient landscape design.

 • The intern will create original weekly content for The Dirt, covering projects, events, and new publications.

 • The intern will also have the opportunity to attend educational and networking events at the National Building Museum, Harvard University’s Dumbarton Oaks, and other museums and think tanks in Washington, D.C.

 • Other communications projects may come up as well.